A promo picture from the Disney film 'Onward' to represent the topic of the article - Onward Film Review: A Fatherly Quest By Disney

 I was 14 the last time I saw my dad, and I never bothered to make contact with him again because he never had any interest in seeing me in the first place.
 He also never made any attempt to contact me again after that day, either.

-What makes this all worse was that not only did my dad show me that he never cared about seeing me or getting to know me, my mum became my dad’s bit on the side, with my mum only caring about having that relationship with my dad, and not about the relationship between my dad and I.
+What makes this all worse was that not only did my dad show me that he never cared about seeing me or getting to know me, but my mum became my dad’s bit on the side, with my mum only caring about having that relationship with my dad, and not about the relationship between my dad and I.

 As I said in ‘Family Dynamics: Happy Mother’s Day?‘ article, my mother has never cared about my emotional needs, and she showed that again when I tried to establish a relationship with my dad.